 The exact enablement mechanism is TBD.

-To start the P-EDCA contention the P-EDCA eligible STA shall transmit [#339] CTS frame.
+To start the P-EDCA contention the P-EDCA eligible STA shall transmit [#339] a CTS frame.
 The transmission of the [#339] CTS frame shall occur at the TBD slot boundary if the STA’s CS mechanism (see 10.3.2.1 (CS mechanism)) determines that the medium is idle.
+For the purposes of this clause, the frame that starts the P-EDCA contention is called a DS-CTS frame.

-The [#339] CTS frame shall be transmitted in a non-HT PPDU or non-HT PPDU duplicate format and data rate.
-The value of field Duration field shall be set to the .
+The [#339] DS-CTS frame shall be transmitted in a non-HT PPDU or non-HT PPDU duplicate format and using 6 Mb/s data rate.
+The RA field shall be set to the TBD value the MAC address of the AP with which STA is associated and the Duration field shall be set to the value of the P-EDCA contention duration from the Table 37-1.

-The P-EDCA contention shall start immediately after the end of the transmitted [#339] CTS frame and shall follow the random backoff procedure defined in 10.23.2.4 (Obtaining an EDCA TXOP) except that:
+The P-EDCA contention shall start immediately after the end of the transmitted [#339] DS-CTS frame and shall follow the random backoff procedure defined in 10.23.2.4 (Obtaining an EDCA TXOP) except that:

 Only EDCAF[VO] shall be allowed to contend during the P-EDCA contention

-[#341] The EDCAF[VO] shall initialize the AIFSN, CWmin, and CWmax with the values of P-EDCA AIFSN, P-EDCA CWmin, and P-EDCA CWmax correspondingly.
+[#341] The EDCAF[VO] shall initialize AIFSN, CWmin, and CWmax with the values of P-EDCA AIFSN, P-EDCA CWmin, and P-EDCA CWmax respectively.
 CW[VO] shall be initialized to CWmin[VO].

 At the start of the P-EDCA contention, the EDCAF[VO] shall set the backoff counter to an integer value chosen randomly with a uniform distribution taking values in the range 0 to CW[VO].

 Table 37-1 Default P-EDCA parameter set defines the default P-EDCA parameters used by a STA for the P-EDCA contention.
-The P-EDCA eligible STA shall update P-EDCA parameters set to the most recent P-EDCA parameter set, if any, advertised within BSS.
+The P-EDCA eligible STA shall update the P-EDCA parameter set to the most recent P-EDCA parameter set, , advertised within BSS.

-A P-EDCA eligible STA, that initiates a TXOP (see 10.23.2.4) during P-EDCA contention, shall transmit an RTS as initial frame in the TXOP.
+A P-EDCA eligible STA, that initiates a TXOP (see 10.23.2.4) during a P-EDCA contention shall transmit an RTS frame as initial frame in the TXOP.

 Table 37-1 — [#M341] Default P-EDCA parameter set